TestL-ab/TestL-ab.github.io/src/pages/docs/admin-ui.md

 description: A walkthrough of the functionality of the Test Lab Admin UI.
 ---

 The Admin UI is a basic CRUD application that manages feature configuration and event data visualization.
-In addition to serving as a user-friendly interface for managing features, the Admin UI has been specially designed to support our clients in creating successful experiments that will yield valid, useful data.
+In addition to serving as a user-friendly interface for managing features, the Admin UI has been specially designed to support the creation of successful experiments that will yield valid, useful data.

 > Information on how to use the Admin UI can be found in the [Admin UI Documentation](/docs/ui-docs)